YazidEl7/NodeJs-ActiveDirectory/README.md

 - I used the following dependencies; "body-parser": "^1.20.2","express": "^4.19.2","express-session": "^1.18.0","ldapjs": "^3.0.7".

 ### Usage Example
-- You use the credentials of one of the security group members to authenticate.
+- You use the credentials of one of the security group members to authenticate, other users won't be able to.

 ![comp-info](/assets/images/1-login.jpg)